RakshithNM/logdebug.vim/README.md

 After that run `:PlugInstall`

 ## Usage
-In normal mode, place cursor on a word you want to wrap in console log statement and press `cl`.
+In normal mode, place cursor on a word/variable you want to wrap in console log statement and press `cl`.

 To add log statements to track the program exection, place cursor on a line above the line where you want the console log and press l1, l2, l3... etc to get corresposding console logs.